International Women’s Day (IWD) is marked in many countries on 8th March each year.

 IWD is now an official holiday in Armenia, Russia, Azerbaijan, Belarus, Bulgaria, Kazakhstan, Kyrgyzstan, Macedonia, Moldova, Mongolia, Tajikistan, Ukraine, Uzbekistan and Vietnam.
 The tradition sees men honouring their mothers, wives, girlfriends, colleagues, etc with flowers and small gifts.
 In some countries IWD has the equivalent status of Mother’s Day where children give small presents to their mothers and grandmothers.

-More information on this USA-based, globally stretching IWW website: www.internationalwomensday.com
+A USA-based, globally stretching, IWW website: www.internationalwomensday.com